kuptan/terraform-operator/README.md

         configMap:
           name: "terraform-env-config"

-  ## a flag to run a terraform destroy
-  destroy: false

-  ## a flag to delete the job after the job is completed
-  deleteCompletedJobs: false

   ## all outputs will be written to a secret by default
   ## if provided, it will be available in the Status when you run kubectl describe run/[run-name]
   outputs: